-The Asse “land-form” concept was invented to delimit the project on one edge of a much larger site, and thus preserve existing landscape features and allow for future expansion.
+The Asse “land-form” concept was invented to open the project on one edge of a much larger site, and thus preserve existing landscape features and allow for future expansion.
 The land-form is characteristic of ORG’s interest to address larger urban questions with singular architectural interventions.

 It is within the public plaza where a fundamental ideological basis for the project is confirmed.
 Upon entering the plaza: the site, form, and scale akin to a “Big-Box” setting is designed to create a civic environment.
-The plaza acts as a town square, gathering and distributing the many building users: pedestrians, cyclists, cars, buses, emergency vehicles, and fire trucks.
+The plaza acts as a town square, gathering and distributing the many building users: pedestrians, cyclists, cars, busses, emergency vehicles, and fire trucks.
 Both the fire officers and youth center have staged public events and festivals in the square.

 Location Asse, Belgium

 Program mixed, public, landscape, infrastructure, educational

 Team Luk Peeters, Alexander D’Hooghe, Sanne Peeters, Natalie Seys, John T. Pugh, Michiel De Potter, Felix Lauffer, Nida Rehman